jht9629-nyu/covid-19-data-stories-2023/README.md

 ● Data: Sourcing, Humanizing and Creating Visual Narratives from Data

-● Storytelling
+● Storytelling with and from Data

-● Grief, Ritual and Memorialization for mass death events
+● From the Macro to the Micro: How data storytelling can be used as a scaffold to support grief, ritual and memorialization for mass death events

 ## Course Structure

 Students will participate in lectures, research, discussion groups, hands on design and build activities and group or individual projects.
 Students will be expected to dedicate at least 3 hours of work on weekly assignments in between sessions.

-**[Week 1:](Week1.md)** Structure, development and components of the Covid-19 Impact Project.
+**[Week 1](Week1.md)** Structure, development and components of the Covid-19 Impact Project.
 Historical and current examples of data visualization for social justice.
 How do open source data projects work and how can we use/contribute to open source data projects?
 <!-- Data for Community Driven Mourning and Memorialization.
 Assignment: impact of the pandemic on you or your community. -->

-**[Week 2:](Week2.md)** Lecture: Data literacy and accessible tools for data storytelling.
+**[Week 2](Week2.md)** Lecture: Data literacy and accessible tools for data storytelling.
 Humanizing Data.
 More on open source data projects.
 How data can inform memorials, grief and mourning for mass death events.
 <!-- Other Open Source Data Projects. -->

-**[Week 3:](Week3.md)** Lecture: Big Data, Small personal data, data art, Guest Speaker
+**[Week 3](Week3.md)** Lecture: Big data, small personal data, data art, Guest Speaker
 <!-- Early Pioneers of Data Visualization. -->

-**[Week 4:](Week4.md)** Lecture: Mass death events, data and memorials, Guest Speaker
+**[Week 4](Week4.md)** Lecture: Mass death events, data and memorials, Guest Speaker

 <!-- Humanizing COVID-19 Data.
 Memorials, Grief and Mourning.
 Select course project and work on the first iteration to present in the next class. -->

-**[Week 5:](Week5.md)** Lecture.
-Students present final project concept and first iteration for in-class discussion and feedback.
+**[Week 5](Week5.md)** Lecture:  Imagining AI for Social Resilience Students present final project concept and first iteration for in-class discussion and feedback.
 All project documentation uploaded to class Google drive.

-**[Week 6:](Week6.md)** Guest Speaker.
+**[Week 6](Week6.md)** Guest Speaker.
 Students present second iteration of final project for in class discussion and feedback.
 All project documentation uploaded to class Google drive.

-**[Week 7:](Week7.md)** Classroom visitor (artist).
+**[Week 7](Week7.md)** Classroom visitor (artist).
 Students present the final project.
 All assignments must include documentation.
 All project documentation uploaded to class Google drive.

 _Students are invited to continue their participation in the project after the course ends.
 We will be seeking funding via grants to implement viable concepts._